In all of the above-listed web pages, specific

 someone conduct research for you in Poland, please do not

-hesitate to visit either of the following websites.
-I have
+hesitate to visit the PolishOrigins website.
+I

-will be treated fairly and with respect . . .
+and with respect . . .

-A new surname database
+A new surname

-has recently been made available on the
+database has recently been made available on the

 PolishOrigins